-Sam has leapt into the body of a Dr. Tim Mintz, a well-known parapsychologist on February 7, 1971.
+Sam has leaped into the body of a Dr. Tim Mintz, a well-known parapsychologist on February 7, 1971.
 He’s there to help a woman, Troian, who lost her husband in a tragic accident and to prevent her from ending up at the bottom of the same lake he’s believed to have drowned in.

 Guest cast includes Carolyn Seymour, who’s known for her portrayal of a Romulan on Star Trek: The Next Generation, and co-Producer of the series, Deborah Pratt.

 As the title implies, this one has to do with a college fraternity.
 Sam leaps into the body of frat-jock Knut “Wild Thing” Wileton on October 19, 1967.
-He’s there to stop a student war protester from planting a bomb which kills someone.
+He’s there to stop a student war protester from planting a bomb that kills someone.